IMPORTANT NOTICE

 NEWESD 101’s digital fingerprinting technology submits the scanned images directly to the Washington State Patrol.
 After additional review by the FBI, fingerprint records are then held by the Office of the Superintendent of Public Instruction (OSPI).

-To request a copy of your background check results please visit OPSI's website or click the link below:
+To request a copy of your background check results please visit OPSI's website.

-Your fingerprints may be rejected due to poor print quality thus requiring a reprint and submission to WSP.
+Your fingerprints may need to be resubmitted due to poor print quality thus requiring a reprint and submission to WSP.

-For those customers who are seeking certification or recertification, you will receive a notice from OSPI stating that your prints have been rejected.
-School district or college program customers, your district/school will be notified of the rejection and thus notify you.
+For those customers who are seeking certification or recertification, you will receive a notice from OSPI stating that your prints will need to be resubmitted.
+School district or college program customers, your district/school will be notified of the need for resubmission and thus notify you.

 If you believe the results of your background check from the FBI are not complete or are wrong you have an opportunity to complete or challenge the accuracy of the information as described below.